andrasq/node-qdlist/README.md

 ### moveToHead( node ),  moveToTail( node )

 Move the given node to the head / tail of the list.
-The node can be still on the list, else must be unlinked (with `next` cleared).
+These are just convenience functions that call `linkin()`

 ### forEach( handler(node) )